parsiya/parsiya.net/content/post/2020/2020-05-01-quieter-burp-history/index.markdown

 ## Combining User and Project Options
 You can combine these two files.
 Add `user_options` and everything under it to the other file.
-Note that `project_options` and `user_options` should be the two top-level keys.
+Note that `project_options` and `user_options` should be the two top-level keys along with `proxy` and a few move.
 The final config file will look like:

 ```json
 {